 Recent research, led by Dr. Roger Corder (a cardiovascular expert at the William Harvey Research Institute in London) makes the case for oligomeric procyanidins (OPCs) as the source of red wine’s health benefits.
 All red grapes, particularly those with thick skins and high skin-to-pulp ratios, contain OPC’s.
 But, after measuring the OPC concentration of several common red wine grapes, Dr. Corder identifies Tannat as the grape with the greatest concentration.
 The real-life evidence of Tannat’s benefits can be seen in the surprisingly long lifespans of residents of the département of Gers in southwest France, whose local wine appellation is Madiran.
 Gers contains more than double the national average of men in their nineties.
 I wrote a few years ago about the link between Tannat, heart health and longevity.

 We taste through our cellar regularly to see which wines are showing particularly well given the season and the wines’ own inherent evolution.
 As a way of sharing these observations with you, many months we spotlight one of our wines as our featured wine.
 To encourage you to try this featured wine, we offer it, for the designated time only, at a 10% discount.
 This discount is applied above and beyond any other discounts that might apply, such as for case purchases or wine club membership.
-The February featured wine is the 2016 Tannat, featured through March 1, 2019.
-It recently received 92-point ratings (some of the best ever bestowed on a Tannat-based wine) by both Robert Parker's Wine Advocate and Antonio Galloni's Vinous.
+The February featured wine is the 2017 Tannat, featured through June 1st, 2021.
+It received a 93 point rating (one of the best ever bestowed on a Tannat-based wine) from Josh Raynolds in Vinous.
 You can find links to the complete reviews.